Latest on the spread of coronavirus around the world

 - Sweden launched on Monday a crisis package worth more than $30.94 billion.

+- Finland’s government will pass emergency legislation on Tuesday to close all schools and universities from Wednesday.

-- Ukraine’s capital Kiev announced on Monday the closure of bars, restaurants, cafes and shopping malls from March 17 and said people’s movement should be restricted as much as possible.
+- Ukraine’s capital Kiev announced the closure of bars, restaurants, cafes and shopping malls from March 17.

 - Mainland China reported a drop in new cases on Sunday, but major cities such as Beijing and Shanghai continued to wrestle with cases of infections from travellers arriving from abroad.